-R.E.M. formed in Athens, Georgia, home to the University of Georgia, where all four studied (though none graduated).
-Bassist Mike Mills and drummer Bill Berry were best friends who’d met in Macon, where they’d played in bands during their high-school years.
-Guitarist Peter Buck was a California emigre whose family settled in Atlanta when he was in his mid-teens.
+R.E.M. formed in Athens, Georgia, home to the University of Georgia, where all four members studied (though none graduated).
+Bassist Mike Mills and drummer Bill Berry were best friends who met in Macon, where they played in bands during their high-school years.
+Guitarist Peter Buck was a California émigré whose family settled in Atlanta when he was in his mid-teens.
 Singer Michael Stipe was born in Decatur, an Atlanta suburb, though he lived in many other places because of his father’s military career.

 The group made its debut in 1981 with “Radio Free Europe,” released on the tiny Hib-Tone label.
 The single became a critics’ favorite, and the group signed with I.R.S., an independent label whose roster featured several bands on the cutting edge of New Wave.
 The mini-album Chronic Town (1982) and the full-length Murmur (1983) and Reckoning (1984) were all produced in North Carolina by Mitch Easter and Don Dixon, like-minded Southerners who were also musicians.
 These three releases announced R.E.M. as a band with one foot in the Sixties (the Byrds and Velvet Underground being principal touchstones) and the other planted in more modern territory.
 Buck described the material on those early albums as being “uptempo folk songs” in which familiar strains of Byrdsy folk-rock were suffused with nervous energy and murky mystique.

-Fables of the Reconstruction (1985) was cut in England with British folk producer Joe Boyd (who’d worked with the likes of Fairport Convention and Nick Drake).
+Fables of the Reconstruction (1985) was cut in England with British folk producer Joe Boyd (who had worked with the likes of Fairport Convention and Nick Drake).
 It was R.E.M.’s most varied and ambitious work up to that point.
-Next they teamed up with producer Don Gehman (John Mellencamp) for Lifes Rich Pageant (1986), which brimmed with confidence and flirted with accessibility while still maintaining an aura of uniqueness and inscrutability.
+Next they teamed up with producer Don Gehman (known for his work with John Mellencamp) for Lifes Rich Pageant (1986), which brimmed with confidence and flirted with accessibility while still maintaining an aura of uniqueness and inscrutability.
 This paved the way for R.E.M.’s breakthrough with Document (1987), a powerful and coherent musical statement that moved the group to rock’s forefront.
 Both the album and single “The One I Love” made the Top 10.

 At this point, a Rolling Stone cover line proclaimed R.E.M.
 “America’s Best Rock & Roll Band.”
 As a group that opened many mainstream ears to alternative music, R.E.M. represented, in Buck’s sly phraseology, “the acceptable edge of the unacceptable stuff.”
 Document marked the end of R.E.M.’s contract with I.R.S., triggering a bidding war for the group’s services.
 Yet success can have its drawbacks in the alternative realm.
 R.E.M.’s stature as indie-rock standard-bearers was sorely tested when they signed a multimillion-dollar deal with Warner Bros.
 Still, Peter Buck’s production of numerous left-field artists and R.E.M.’s penchant for edgy, hand-picked opening acts—including the Replacements, Hüsker Dü and Sonic Youth—helped maintain credibility.

-Ironically, R.E.M.’s first album for Warner Bros., Green, failed to chart as high as Document.
+Ironically, R.E.M.’s first album for Warner Bros., Green (1988), failed to chart as high as Document.
 Still, the album produced another smash single, “Stand” (Number Six).
 The group undertook a nearly year-long arena tour that raised its profile substantially.